-Between 1965 and 2011, the real per capita income of the NICs grew at an average annual rate of 5.6 percent, while Latin America recorded a real per capita growth rate of only 1.8 percent.
-As a result, in terms of per capita income, the NICs-that lagged well behind Latin America in 1965 (US\$2,087 vs.

-US\$3,924)-leapfrogged over the region (US\$25,483 vs. US\$8,781) in 2011.3 This illustrates how the most dynamic economies in Asia, now joined by China and India, have continued to converge with the most prosperous nations, while most Latin American economies have become mired in the middle-income trap.
+Between 1965 and 2009, the per capita income of the NICs grew at an average annual rate of 6.8 percent, while Latin America recorded a growth rate of only 3.7 percent.
+As a result, in terms of per capita income, the NICs-that lagged well behind Latin America in 1965 (US\$1,778 vs. US\$3,403)-leapfrogged over the region (US\$20,308 vs. US\$7,028) in 20092.
+This illustrates how the most dynamic economies in Asia, now joined by China and India, have continued to converge with the most prosperous nations, while most Latin American economies have become mired in the middle-income trap.
 Other striking differences between East Asia and Latin America include:

 - Political leaders in East Asia are intensely focused on economic issues and are not preoccupied with geo-political issues or ideological debates.
-This is in sharp contrast to Latin America. - All successful East Asian countries, as well as China and India, have achieved major gains in total factor productivity (TFP) while Latin American countries have remained relatively stagnant.
-From 1980-2012, the two largest economies (Brazil and Mexico) have even regressed somewhat (Figure 3). - East Asian countries have much higher savings and investment rates than Latin America (savings are 46 percent of GDP in developing East Asia vs. Latin America's 21 percent4). - East Asia has placed much greater emphasis on human development and put a high premium on meritocracy in its education system.
-It has achieved, in relative terms, much higher educational standards, and graduates a significantly higher number of engineers, scientists and doctors than Latin America. - East Asia's investment, public as well as private, in infrastructure has been much higher than in Latin America, and it has deeper financial markets, particularly non-bank financial institutions. - Each Asian economies are more open than Latin America, with total trade to GDP ratios of 67 percent for developing East Asia vs. 46 percent for Latin America.5 The NICs are much more open with a total trade to GDP ratio of nearly 200 percent. - The structure of production in East Asia has changed dramatically in the past forty years with the region becoming the manufacturing hub of the world, while Latin American economies remain highly dependent on commodities and agricultural products. - Even as East Asian economies moved from low-income to middle-income and finally to upper middle-income status their income distribution and other social indicators have remained much more equitable, while Latin America continues to suffer
+This is in sharp contrast to Latin America - All successful East Asian countries, as well as China and India, have achieved major gains in total factor productivity (TFP) while Latin American countries have remained stagnant.
+The two largest economies (Brazil and Mexico) have even regressed somewhat (Figure 2). - East Asian countries have much higher savings rates (51 percent vs. 23 percent of GDP) and investment rates than LAC. - East Asia has placed much greater emphasis on human development and put a high premium on meritocracy in its education system.
+It has achieved, in relative terms, much higher educational standards, and graduates a significantly higher number of engineers, scientists and doctors than Latin America. - East Asia's investment, public as well as private, in infrastructure has been much higher than in LAC, and it has deeper financial markets, particularly non-bank financial institutions. - NICs have much more open economies than Latin America, with total trade to GDP ratios of 159 percent vs. 41.5 percent for LAC. - The structure of production in East Asia has changed dramatically in the past forty years with the region becoming the manufacturing hub of the world, while Latin American economies remain highly dependent on commodities and agricultural products. - Even as East Asian economies moved from low-income to middle-income and finally to upper middle-income status their income distribution and other social indicators have remained much more equitable, while Latin America continues to suffer from the highest disparities of any region in the world. - East Asia's more equitable distribution of incomes and assets allowed it to develop a large middle class as soon as the countries achieved middle-income status and this fast growing middle class in turn gradually became an engine of innovation, entrepreneurship and domestic consumption that fuelled further economic growth.
+In contrast, Latin America's policies were ungeared at developing a strong middle class, but at extracting resources from there through high inflation, expropriation of financial assets and generally poor incentives for savings at an individual level. - Intra-regional trade (over 55 percent of total trade) and investment (FDI) flows in East Asia approach European Union levels and are much higher than in Latin America (around 20 percent, excluding the US).
+Unlike the EU, these flows are market- and not policy-driven thanks to extensive production networks developed by private businesses.
+Latin America has few if any such production networks (except between Mexico and the US).